godspeedsystems/gs-documentation/docs/microservices-framework/workflows/response-serialization.md

 ### What Is Handled Automatically
 If your handler or datasource returns non-JSON-serializable types, Godspeed will:

-✅ Convert BigInt to string
+- ✅ Convert BigInt to string

-✅ Convert Date to ISO strings
+- ✅ Convert Date to ISO strings

-✅ Convert Function to [Function]
+- ✅ Convert Function to [Function]

-✅ Convert Symbol to .toString()
+- ✅ Convert Symbol to .toString()

-✅ Convert Error objects to { name, message, stack }
-✅ Deep sanitize nested arrays and objects
+- ✅ Deep sanitize nested arrays and objects

-This ensures the response can be safely sent via res.send() / res.json() without crashing the app or triggering CORS issues.
+This ensures the response can be safely sent via `res.send() / res.json()` without crashing the app or triggering CORS issues.

-Before:
+### Before:
 If you returned:

 ```